 The last defenders of global biodiversity

 Despite comprising less than 5% of the world’s population, Indigenous communities protect 80% of global biodiversity.
-While millions of species face extinction worldwide, biodiversity decline is less pronounced on the lands of Indigenous peoples, indicating that these communities are more effective at managing natural resources sustainably.
+While millions of species face extinction worldwide, biodiversity decline is less pronounced on the lands of Indigenous Peoples, indicating that these communities are more effective at managing natural resources sustainably.
 It has therefore become widely recognized that protection of the environment and of the rights and culture of Indigenous communities are strongly interlinked, a fact that has become only more apparent during the current Covid-19 pandemic.

-Building on our recent work supporting Indigenous reporters in Latin America, this project will highlight both the important role played by Indigenous peoples as guardians of nature, and the ongoing threats to their rights, identity and their very lives.
+Building on our recent work supporting Indigenous reporters in Latin America, this project will highlight both the important role played by Indigenous Peoples as guardians of nature, and the ongoing threats to their rights, identity and their very lives.
 Illegal mining, poaching and deforestation, forest fires, land grabbing, and the now-compounded shock of the Covid-19 pandemic is having disastrous consequences for both these people and the planet we all share.

-The activities for this component of the project will also involve webinars from Indigenous and other expert speakers, story grants and mentoring for Indigenous journalists, a training workshop for Indigenous reporters to develop their skills and share their experiences, and an open-access online training course, which will provide Indigenous and non-Indigenous reporters with a deeper understanding of the threats facing Indigenous peoples globally, as well as the benefits their environmental stewardship provides to the planet.
+The activities for this component of the project will also involve webinars from Indigenous and other expert speakers, story grants and mentoring for Indigenous journalists, a training workshop for Indigenous journalists to develop their skills and share their experiences, and an open-access online training course, which will provide Indigenous and non-Indigenous reporters with a deeper understanding of the threats facing Indigenous Peoples globally, as well as the benefits their environmental stewardship provides to the planet.

 A critically timed project

 “The Covid-19 pandemic has brought disruption and devastation to many communities, but also a glimmer of opportunity for us to make the world better than it was before,” says Charlie Debenham, EJN’s Program Coordinator.
-“This critically-timed project will help to keep public attention on Covid-19 recovery stimulus packages, as well as highlight the vital stewardship of global biodiversity by Indigenous peoples.”
+“This critically-timed project will help to keep public attention on Covid-19 recovery stimulus packages, as well as highlight the vital stewardship of global biodiversity by Indigenous Peoples.”